VirtualBrainLab/vbl-docs/docs/source/03_unity_neuro/01_urn_intro.md

 Right click + drag to pan

+Hold [SHIFT] or [CTRL] while moving on any axis to increase or decrease the speed, respectively.

 ### Grids and Axes

 In orthographic camera mode these will look a bit weird, use the perspective camera.